 Infants are naturally far-sighted and may appear cross-eyed at times.
 Sometimes this occurs as a result of reduced development of focusing skills that are essential for near vision.

 In most cases, these young children may require single-vision glasses.
 However, if eye crossing persists even with corrective lenses, their prescription may be changed.

 While eye crossing will occur when the child is not wearing their glasses, it is important to note that with glasses, there should be no presence of an eye turn.

 If a child’s eyes cross at an early age, then vision in the ‘weaker’ eye may not develop normally.

-When vision does not develop normally during childhood, amblyopia, otherwise known as a lazy eye, can develop— inhibiting stereopsis or depth perception to develop normally.
+When vision does not develop normally during childhood, a lazy eye can develop— inhibiting stereopsis or depth perception to develop normally.

 When accommodative esotropia is diagnosed and treated at an early age, then vision development will progress normally.

 After a child begins to wear glasses for accommodative esotropia, you may notice that their eyes appear straight when wearing the glasses, but misaligned without the glasses— this is normal.

 In some children, the eye turn may even appear to be worse when the glasses are not worn.
 The goal is to ensure that the eyes are aligned when the child is wearing the glasses— this will ensure that their binocular vision will develop normally.

 If you are concerned about your child’s vision and the appearance of eye crossing, inform your eye doctor at your follow up eye exams.
 These exams are important for monitoring eye crossing, as well as ensuring that a lazy eye does not develop that can cause reduced vision in one or both eyes.